Patrons checking a book out of Owens Library must bring the book and their valid ID to the Library Services Desk on first floor.

 How to donate

 Please bring donations to the Library Services Desk in B.D.
 Owens Library during open hours.
 Donations may be made anytime the library is open.
 With each donation, a short donation form will be completed.
+Donors will receive an account of the items donated, it is responsibility of the individual donor to assign value for tax purposes.

 Please contact the library at 660.562.1193 before dropping off several (more than 2) copies of the same book.

-What Happens to my books when I donate them?
+What happens to my books when I donate them?

 Library staff determines what to do with the donated items.
 Please donate with the understanding the following options may occur.
 If any of the options are unsatisfactory, please do not donate the item.